nonoesp/Notes-Git/README.md

 `$ git pull origin master` updates local data from repository

 `$ git add --all` add all files to the commit

+`$ git commit -m "Commit message"` commit all the changes done to *previously added* files

 `$ git commit -a -m "Commit message"`commit merged file after conflict is solved